ministryofjustice/security-guidance/docs/azure-account-baseline-templates.md

 # Azure Account Baseline Templates

-The lowest acceptable common denominator to appeal to the largest possible number of people for security-related promises, capabilities and configurations of Ministry of Justice \(MoJ\) Azure accounts.
+The lowest acceptable common denominator to appeal to the largest possible number of people for security-related promises, capabilities and configurations of Azure accounts.

 ## Baseline

-The baseline for Azure accounts is formally published as part of the Security Guidance from the MoJ Digital and Technology Security and Privacy team.
+The baseline for Azure accounts is formally published as part of the Security Guidance from the Digital and Technology Security and Privacy team.

 ## Background